Exabyte-io/rewotes/codeliciousness/basistron/README.md

 * Basis
   - how to update workflow model with basis set info

-* Cccbdb
-  - client
-  - provide reference data given simple chemical formula

-* Driver
-  - provide simple chemical formula to app

 * App
+  - default reference level of theory, basis set
-  - sanity check reference data to input
+  - compute allowed basis sets from reference data
-  - poll running jobs for results
+  - return job id of submitted job
-  - re-submission loop
+  - extras
+    - match ranked basis sets to allowed basis sets
+    - pick most compact allowed set from ranked set

 BasisTron is the automatic basis set selection tool you've always needed but have never had the time to write yourself.